astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 ## Overview

 Airflow alerts help you quickly and accurately diagnose issues with your deployments.
 Astronomer offers two solutions for triggering alerts when something happens in your system:
-* [DAG and Task-level alerts](#configure-a-simple-mail-transfer-protocol-service-for-task-alerts) use a Simple Mail Transfer Protocol (SMTP) service to alert you via email when something you specify happens in a task or DAG.
+* [DAG and Task-level alerts](#configure-a-simple-mail-transfer-protocol-service-for-task-alerts) use a Simple Mail Transfer Protocol (SMTP) service to alert you via email when a task or DAG fails, succeeds, or retries.
-* [Deployment-level alerts](#subscribe-to-deployment-alerts) give you information about how an entire deployment is performing.
+* [Deployment-level alerts](#subscribe-to-deployment-alerts) give you information about the general performance of a deployment.
 You can specify an email address to receive these alerts directly in Astronomer UI.

 ## Configure a Simple Mail Transfer Protocol Service for Task Alerts